Guide to make the best choice on purchasing a generator

 • Battery charger outlet

-• 12 volt adapter (car charger port)
+• 12-volt adapter (car charger port)

 • USB

-Accessories
+Generator Accessories

-A variety of generator accessories can help you maximize the versatility and efficiency of your generator.
+Various generator accessories can help you maximize the versatility and efficiency of your generator.

-Transfer switches
+Transfer Switches

 A generator transfer switch transfers the power source of your house from utility power to the unit.
-They are hardwired into your home, and should only ever be installed by a licensed electrician.
+They are hardwired into your home and should only ever be installed by a licensed electrician.

 • Transfer switches can either be automatic or manually operated.